symfony/symfony-docs/bundles/best_practices.rst

 A bundle must not embed third-party PHP libraries.
 It should rely on the standard Symfony autoloading instead.

-A bundle should not embed third-party libraries written in JavaScript, CSS or any other language.
+A bundle should also not embed third-party libraries written in JavaScript, CSS or any other language.

 Tests
 -----